lakesareadesign/multi.pass/content/plugins/wp-multi-network-master/readme.txt

 Just leave this plugin network-activated (or in mu-plugins) and it will take care of everything.

+= Can I achieve a multi-level URL path structure domain/network/site with subfolder network? =

+To achieve nested folder paths in this fashion network1/site1, network1/site2 etc, please follow the steps in https://paulund.co.uk/wordpress-multisite-nested-paths to construct a custom sunrise.php (Thanks to https://paulund.co.uk for providing these steps).

 = Where can I find documentation? =

 Not much to talk about really.
 Check the code for details!

 == Changelog ==

+= 2.1.0 =
+* Add nonce checks to forms
+* Add validation & output sanitization to form fields

+= 2.0.0 =
+* WordPress 4.6 minimum version bump
+* Caching improvements for WordPress 4.6
+* Refactor list tables & admin method code

 = 1.8.1 =
 * Fix site reassignment metabox from moving sites incorrectly